 And while the scale of the humanitarian emergency expands, and the serious consequences to Lebanon mount, the humanitarian appeal for Lebanon is only 13 percent funded.

 Aid agencies struggle to prioritize equally compelling needs and target assistance first and foremost to the most vulnerable of a needy population.
 Limited humanitarian funding coupled with a steady erosion of refugees own reserves can have dire consequences.
 A growing number of refugees are unable to afford or to find suitable accommodations and are resorting to insecure dwellings such as tents, garages and animal sheds.
 Health assistance is urgently needed for 80,000 refugees.
 More than 650,000 receive monthly food aid to survive.

 The vast majority of children are out of school.
 Many of the children work and girls can be married young.
 The prospect of a better future recedes the longer they remain out of school.

-The Government of Lebanon, the United Nations and partner agencies have mounted an unprecedented response, targeting both refugees and Lebanese host communities.
+The Government of Lebanon, UN and partner agencies have mounted an unprecedented response, targeting both refugees and Lebanese host communities.
 Late last year, they jointly appealed for US$1.89 billion for 2014.
 Only US$242 million has been received so far.

-“Lebanese communities are increasingly hard-pressed, and tensions are rising,” said Kelley.
+“Lebanese communities are increasingly hard-pressed, and tensions are rising,” Ms. Kelley said.
 “Yet relocation spaces to wealthier third countries remain limited, and the appeal remains woefully underfunded.
 Morality and pragmatism demand we do more.”